abdulrahman19/Pershama/mysql/docs/stored-procedure/stored-function.md

     ...
 ```
 You must specify the data type of the return value in the `RETURNS` statement.
 It can be any valid MySQL data types.

+Unlike SQL standard, You can call stored procedure inside stored function and use DML statements.

 **DETERMINISTIC**